 - Plaything: A surrealist story about a children's blanket on a quest to find her family after they accidentally move away without her.
-Don't be fooled by the premise it's actually intended for young adults.
+Despite the premise, it's actually intended for young adults.
 It is very serious and sometimes dark, and deals with themes not at all suitable for children (such as drug abuse, teenage pregnancy, abandonment, child abuse, death, post-traumatic stress disorder, and mental illness).
 Better Than It Sounds.

 - Str.Rh.P.w/P.B.: A surrealist Constructed World with...interesting physics.
 Just as an example: How much an object weighs depends on whether the person holding it owns it or not, and the "percent ownership" you have of an object depends on how long you've been holding it for, etc. I actually have written an equation that explains it all.
 And since you can't own a sentient being, scientists don't need to have philosophical debates about whether their latest and greatest AI is sentient or not they just have to put it on a scale and see whether it changes weight after somebody holds it for long enough.
 Another example: Information is physical matter, kind of like air or light, that floats around in the atmosphere and can be absorbed by osmosis.
 That is to say, if you have a higher concentration of info in your brain than there is in the atmosphere, info will leave your brain, and vice versa.
 For this reason, people have to wear protective membranes that prevent info from leaving or entering the brain when they don't want it to.
 Of course, this makes learning things very complicated.
 It also makes privacy complicated.
 And communication.
 I actually only just realized that...
+Maybe I should change it to "data"...
 Anyway, if you're not wearing your protective membrane and you wander into an area with a really, really low concentration of information, that's really dangerous information will start leaving your brain at an alarming rate, causing you to lose consciousness.
 Unless someone finds you, you're going to lie there with all the info leaking out of your brain until you die.
 I love to create these crazy laws of physics and explore the implications of them.
-Final note: The Word Puree Title actually does mean something.
-I challenge you to figure out what.

 - Bilingual Dialogue: Most of my stories have at least one instance of this, since there's almost always a character who speaks another language.
-Particularly prevalent in Homestay and the Innsbruck arc of World Line.
+Particularly prevalent in Homestay and World Line.